Waldo Weekend Campout

 - Betty Lake from Waldo Road - Hike in from the Waldo Road parking area across from the Bobby Lake TH to Betty Lake and return.
 About 1 mile round trip and 100 feet elevation gain.

-- Charlton Lake - hike around Charlton Lake.
-About 3 miles and no elevation gain.
+- Charlton Lake - hike around Charlton Lake, a blue gem of High Cascades, with peak views in all directions.
+About 3.5 miles and no elevation gain.

 - Island Lakes from Fuji Mountain Trailhead - hike southeast on the Fuji Mountain Trail (FS #3674) to Island Lakes and return.
 About 3 miles round trip and 300 feet elevation gain.
 Drive to TH is about an hour.